chef/chef-web-docs/chef_master/source/resource_cron.rst

 ``user``
    **Ruby Type:** String | **Default Value:** ``"root"``

-   This attribute is not applicable on the AIX platform.
    The name of the user that runs the command.
-If the ``user`` property is changed, the original ``user`` for the crontab program continues to run until that crontab program is deleted.
+If the user property is changed, the original user for the crontab program continues to run until that crontab program is deleted.
+This property is not applicable on the AIX platform.

 ``weekday``
    **Ruby Type:** String | **Default Value:** ``*``